Upcoming Events at South University, Austin

 All students are required to have a laptop computer with wireless internet access for use in the multimedia classroom.
 Purchase of these items is not recommended prior to acceptance into the program because of these very specific requirements.

-Though the majority of clinical rotation sites are in the state of Texas, students may be scheduled for rotations outside of the state of Texas.
 All students should plan to travel/commute and/or relocate for some clinical rotations.
 Students are given the opportunity to share their scheduling preferences during their pre-clinical meetings.
-This should provide the Clinical Education Department with geographical and extenuating circumstance information, which may have a bearing on their rotation assignments/locations.
+This will provide the Clinical Education Team with information which may have a bearing on their rotation assignments.
 Students are responsible for their credentialing, transportation, housing, and living expenses during their clinical year.
 Expenses will vary depending on the location of each rotation site.

 Payment of Tuition and Fees